 Do you suffer from a persistent red face?
 Rosacea is a skin disorder that affects roughly 10% of the population.
 It is characterized by reddened raised skin patches, visible blood vessels, small red solid bumps, and pus-filled pimples.
 While rosacea often appears similar to acne, there are no blackheads, and rosacea can be accompanied by swelling and pain.

-The flushes and pustules associated with rosacea change the look of the face, often making Burnaby and Vancouver patients self-conscious about their appearance.
+The flushes and pustules associated with rosacea change the look of the face, often making Vancouver patients self-conscious about their appearance.
 Unfortunately, make-up only irritates the skin and makes the problem worse, so concealer isn’t an effective option.

 Subtypes of Rosacea